bnitkin/goesr-video/README.md

    - Scale down to a thumbnail size for video-ing

 ## Video generation
-The video generation is as dumb as a rock. `Cron` periodically calls a makefile;
+The video generation is as dumb as a rock. `cron` periodically calls the video generator with `day/twoday/week/month/year` as an argument.
-the makefile checks whether the videos need regeneration, and they're rebuilt if so.

-Refer to the `crontab` sample for cron rules.
-The makefile `video.mk` allows cron to call the script every few minutes without undue overhead.

-The script `videogen.py` looks at all the files in the output directory, finds the newest (up to a configured limit) and compiles them into a video with ffmpeg.
+The generator uses `ffmpeg` to build a video in `/tmp`; it errors out if the video exists.
+(This prevents the generator from stepping on itself under high system loads) Once generated, the video is moved from `/tmp` to `DEST`.
+Moves are atomic, which ensures the file in `DEST` is always a valid video.

 The length of the video and output filename are configured programatically by the FRAMES dictionary. `day`, `two-day`, `week`, `month`, and `year` all do about what you'd expect.

+Notably, `month` and `year` find the image nearest noon for each day.
+They create a video with one frame per day, rather than six frames per hour.

 ## HTTP Server
 The final component of the whole setup is a simple Python HTTP server.
 You could use Apache (or Nginx, or anything else), but on a disk-constrained server, I chose to use what was installed.

+Compared to the standard Python server, it provides better support for `If-Modified-Since` and threading.

-It just hosts `index.html` and the videos.
+It just hosts `index.html`, `static.html` and the videos.

 The HTML file allows a user to select between the different generated videos, and automatically refreshes the videos to keep them near realtime.